-In addition to those directors named above who are also our executive officers, the following table sets forth information concerning non-director employees who serve as our executive officers as of the date of this Proxy Statement.
+In addition to Mr. Alarcón who is also an executive officer, the following table sets forth information concerning non-director employees who serve as our executive officers as of the date of this Proxy Statement.
 Our executive officers serve at the discretion of the Board of Directors.